-The unexpected sequence file contains a report that describes briefly the collection of hairpin sequences found during the run.
+The unexpected sequence file contains a report that describes briefly the collection of sequences found in the position where a construct barcode was expected during the run.
 It is an optional output.
 The report contains two sections.

-The first section represents a table whose rows correspond to unexpected hairpin sequences and whose columns indicate the number of times each hairpin sequence was found for each barcode.
-An additional column lists the hairpin IDs for these hairpin sequences, if the IDs are known.
-These hairpin IDs can be provided to the PoolQ tool via the platform reference file, described above.
+The first section represents a table whose rows correspond to unexpected sequences and whose columns indicate the number of times each sequence was found for each barcode.
+An additional column lists the construct IDs for these sequences, if the IDs are known.
+These construct IDs can be provided to PoolQ via the platform reference file, described above.

-The second section describes unexpected barcodes and the number of times an unexpected sequence appeared with each unexpected barcode.
-The unexpected barcodes are listed in descending order of the number of occurrences.
+The second section describes unexpected sample barcodes and the number of times an unexpected sequence appeared with each unexpected barcode.
+The unexpected sample barcodes are listed in descending order of the number of occurrences.